-- For current songs, I use the lyrics from the booklet or jacket that comes with the CD.
+– I try to use the lyrics from the booklet or jacket that comes with the CD whenever possible.

-– For slightly older songs, I use Anime Song no Kashi nara Koko ni O-makase? and goo Music.
+– For most songs, I use Uta-Net and Anime Song no Kashi nara Koko ni O-makase?.

 – For the newest of new songs, like OP and EDs that only aired a day ago on TV, or doujin music, I use NicoNico Douga.